BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 I need to solve pytest error not populating the csv a solution might be putting a row with error written as result and then handling it separately

+I've updated the pipeline to generate UML reports in various formats.
+(The Refactorer has remained unchanged to avoid complicating it and adding more dependencies.)

+I've created a GUI tool that allows one to approve a refactoring by viewing the UML.
+I've also sketched out a tool that parses the UML into a dependency graph and tries to find subgraphs that are isomorphic to typical pattern structures.

+However, I'm running into several issues.

+The UML generation isn't perfect, possibly due to the lack of type annotations in the Python code.
+The most evident example is with the Strategy pattern: in vector, the default implementation for SortStrategy is SelectionSort, which gets interpreted as the interface, even though in the code it can be changed via set_sort_strategy.
+(See attached UML example.)

+Additionally, usage and instantiation relationships are not captured by pyreverse.

+Due to these limitations, I’ve defined the structures to look for using the following graphs:

+However, in the case of GPT-4-0 mini, they don’t seem particularly useful in filtering out examples that don’t implement design patterns.
+Adapter examples are excluded because they don’t implement interfaces, and all Strategy examples are excluded because the generated UML differs from what is expected.

+--
+I created a tool that looks for instantions and usage relationships, however there's still a problem with default values, in state and vector